Fund bridges gap between lab and marketplace

 To give accurate measurements in rapidly changing field environments, the sensor must be calibrated frequently by measuring a known concentration of nitrous oxide.
 The calibration equipment contributes to the large size of today's bulky sensors.
 The new Princeton sensor replaces the large calibration equipment with a finger-sized chamber of reference gas.

-"Our sensor has precision and stability similar to the best sensors on the market today, but at a fraction of the size and electricity requirements," said Zondlo, who is affiliated with the Mid-infrared Technologies for Health and the Environment (MIRTHE) center, a multi-insitution center funded by the National Science Foundation (NSF) and headquartered at Princeton.
+"Our sensor has precision and stability similar to the best sensors on the market today, but at a fraction of the size and electricity requirements," Zondlo said.
 "We are already getting phone calls from people who want to buy it."

 The research team tested the sensor for several weeks last summer in a corn field at Michigan State University and found it measured nitrous oxide accurately but needed additional testing and refinement before it would be ready for sale.
-The support from the IP Accelerator Fund will enable the Princeton team to improve the technology, the early phase of which was supported by an NSF grant.
+The support from the IP Accelerator Fund will enable the Princeton team to improve the technology, the early phase of which was supported by a National Science Foundation grant.